6iamgod6/learngit/readme.txt

-i am a very good god.
+i am a very good and awesome god.